Style Napoleon III / Ref.10342

 Rare "Wallace Fountain", cast iron fountain

-Large and rare real "Wallace Fountain", reedition of 1983 from the 19th century mold by the manufacturer "GHM" which brand is present on the base.
+Great and rare real "Wallace Fountain" realized in the second half of the 20th century by GHM manufacturer whose mark is present on the base.

 At the end of the 19th century, the arrival of Wallace fountains in the Parisian landscape is a real event.
 Initiative of the great art collector Richard Wallace, he offers 50 foutains to the city that will be placed at strategic points in the capital from 1872.

 The Wallace fountain model is due to the sculptor Charles-Auguste Lebourg who imagine it after sketches made by Richard Wallace.
 The realization of the fountains was then made by the largest art foundry in France : Val Osne Foundry in Haute-Marne.
 When the Val d'Osne is closed, GHM in Sommevoire continues making these historic fountains.